corbado/flutter-passkeys/README.md

 A Flutter package that builds on the corbado_auth and the passkeys package.
 It helps you to integrate passkey authentication into your Flutter app that uses Firebase as a backend.

+> **Note:** This package is currently broken and will be fixed in the future.
+There is no specific ETA on when the fix will be available.

 #### Features

 - allow new users to sign up and log in using passkeys